timescale/docs/cloud/service-explorer.md

+---
+title: Service explorer
+excerpt: Get insight into the performance and structure of your database
+product: [cloud]
+keywords: [services, hypertables, schemas, indexes, policies]
+---

 # Service Explorer
 Timescale Cloud Service Explorer provides a rich administrative dashboard for understanding the state of your database instance.
 The Explorer gives you